-To tell you a bit about myself is easy.
-For 40 years I have lived in rural Monroe County, worked in Bloomington, and been actively involved with the local Democratic Party.
+For 48 years I have lived in rural Monroe County, worked in Bloomington, and been actively involved with the local Democratic Party.
 With community service and campaigning for other candidates behind me, I decided to run for Indian Creek Township Board in 1994 to help resolve public-safety issues.
 I was elected that year and again in 1998, 2002, and 2006.
 I gained 16 years of experience overseeing the Township's budgets, encouraging government transparency (there's that word again!), and understanding the needs of residents.
-This experience as a candidate and officeholder will serve me well on the County Council.
+This experience as an officeholder in Township government has served me well in my 8 years on the County Council, especially as regards budgets.

-In addition to my service in Township government, I have additional experience that will inform me as I serve on the Council:
+In addition to my service in Township government, I gained County government experience that still informs me:

-- in 2011, citizen member and Chair of the County Council's Community Services Grants Committee.
+2011-2012, citizen member of the County Council's Community Services Grants Committee.

 I am known as an advocate for residents and for our environment in other ways.
 When a new highway was planned across southern Monroe County in the late 1980s, I began to collect data and promote a safer and more environmentally sensible route, long before the highway was called I-69.
-Now, 24 years later, I'm still speaking out about the highway's safety issues and impacts on our county's historic districts.
+Decades later, I'm still speaking out about transportation safety issues related to access to IU Health Bloomington’s new hospital on the SR 46 Bypass.
 Dedication is the cornerstone of my public service.

 My husband, Patrick Munson, and I are rooted in Indian Creek Township, where we raised our children and are now active grandparents.
 In my professional life, I am an archaeologist and research scientist in the Department of Anthropology at Indiana University.
-This work is relevant to the Council because it provides me years of experience in collecting and analyzing information, developing and managing detailed budgets, and advocating at the Statehouse and in Washington for new initiatives or improved procedures for protection of heritage resources.
-Equally important, my research takes me to all corners of Monroe County.
-I know our hills and hollows, our natural and built environments, and what is durable, what is fragile, and what is in need of attention.
+This work is relevant to the Council because it has provided me years of experience in collecting and analyzing information, developing and managing detailed budgets, and advocating at the Statehouse and in Washington for new initiatives or improved procedures for protection of resources.
+Equally important, my research has taken me to all corners of Monroe County.
+I know our hills and hollows, our natural and built environments, what is durable, what is fragile, and what is in need of attention.